dmt-software/import-reader/docs/reader-handler.md

 ## XmlReaderHandler

 This handler to read through XML uses the build-in _XMLReader_.
-It requires a _FilePointer_ to determine which elements to return during reading.
+It requires a _Pointer_ to determine which elements to return during reading.
 This pointer is configured with  an xpath-like structure of node names starting from the root of the xml.